It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 I mean, the minority doesn't have any checks and balances here on the majority in the Senate.

-I mean, that's not that's not what checks and balances refer to.
+I mean, that's not what checks and balances refer to.

-Checks and balances refer to the different branches of government.
+Checks and balances refer to the different branches of government, Congress checking the legislature or the executive, vice versa.

 Mrs. Clinton described Republican leaders as messianic in their beliefs, willing to manipulate facts and even destroy the Senate to gain political advantage over the Democratic minority.